AdaCore/gnatstudio/docs/users_guide/extending.rst

-  The python function should have no side effect if possible, since it might be called more than once (for instance as part of showing what the command line will be when GPS display the dialog to let you edit that command line prior to actual execution).
+  The python function should have no side effect if possible, since it might be called more than once (for instance as part of showing what the command line will be when GNAT Studio display the dialog to let you edit that command line prior to actual execution).

   Due to the way command-line parsing works, it is recommended to